ShaneTeel/pattern-of-life-analysis/README.md

 **Recurring (3rd best)** - User visits the location, but the visits do not persist across the collection range (a grocery store, the movies, etc.).
 It, like all the other two above, is a destination, but it's not one with enough relational history with the user. (i.e., why it's not persistent).

 **Transient (worst)** - Either not a destination (i.e., a way-point) or a location that lacks enough history to be qualified for any other class (Transient == Outlier).

+### Predictability Index
+`Predictability` is a measure of certainty across three vectors:
+1. Arrival hour
+2. Dwell Time (in hours, rounded to nearest hour) (minimum duration for a Stay-Point is 30 minutes, so all rounded dwell times will be in the range of `[1, 23)`)
+3. Gaps (in days) between visits

+The formula uses an inverted Normalized Shannon Entropy (NSE), normalized between [0, 1].
+1 == absolute certainty and 0 == no certainty.

 [Return to TOC](#table-of-contents)